-- Select your test element: you can choose to test the price, images, title or description.
+- Select your test element: you can choose to test the price, images, title, or description.
 It is generally best to start with your price first – as this is a simple variable and usually has the biggest impact on your performance.
 Changing content is a little tricky and should be done methodically – setting up a campaign of testing – making changes gradually and evaluating impact.
 When you find content that works – stick with it!

 - Create a campaign – this involves working out how long each variable will run – whether it is a single day or a month.
-Most people recommend running a variable for a week – as Amazon offer day by day data and this is likely to provide enough to offer an idea of performance.
+Most people recommend running a variable for a week – as Amazon offers day by day data and this is likely to provide enough to offer an idea of performance.

 - View metrics: assess the impact of the variables – particularly the comparison charts that show gross total, gross organic net total, net organic.
-From this you can start to see what the optimal listing will look like.
-You can also assess this from the page views, the sessions, the units ordered and the total order items.
+From this, you can start to see what the optimal listing will look like.
+You can also assess this from the page views, the sessions, the units ordered, and the total order items.